joinpursuit/Pursuit-Core-Web/node/express_passing_data/README.md

 name1=value1&name2=value2
 ```

-You can use Insomnia to create your `Post` requests, which we will be doing for this portion of the lesson.
+You can use Postman to create your `Post` requests, which we will be doing for this portion of the lesson.

 We will also be using a newer feature of Express which will give our `req` object the ability to access <kbd>body</kbd> values.